jeniyat/StackOverflowNER/Readme.md

 If you use the code or the data, please cite the following paper: **Code and Named Entity Recognition in StackOverflow** as below:

+To cite the data or the code included in this repository, please use the following bibtex entry:

       @inproceedings{Tabassum20acl,
           title = {Code and Named Entity Recognition in StackOverflow},